 Global Warming Prevention

-The Kuraray Group in Japan has been conducting CO2 reduction activities such as increasing biomass fuel volume, using waste plastic as a fuel, ensuring a higher operating efficiency, installing energy-saving equipment and steadily performing energy-saving activities.
-In fiscal 2017, we implemented measures to reduce GHG emissions by 9,600 tons-CO2e (cumulative total reduction of 160,000 tons-CO2e since fiscal 2011) and total GHG emissions of the Kuraray Group in Japan were 1,330,000 tons-CO2e.
-As a result, environmental efficiency index of the Kuraray Group in Japan improved by 8.7% compared with fiscal 2010.
-However, this performance is behind the target of a 28% improvement as of fiscal 2017 envisioned in the Medium-term Plan.
+The Kuraray Group in Japan has been conducting CO2 reduction activities such as increasing biomass fuel volume, using waste plastic as a fuel, ensuring higher operating efficiency, installing energy-saving equipment and steadily performing energy-saving activities.
+In fiscal 2018, we implemented measures to reduce GHG emissions by 13,000 tons-CO2e (cumulative total reduction of 174,000 tons-CO2e since fiscal 2011), and achieved our targets.
+As a result, total emissions were 1,320,000 tons-CO2e, which was 10,000 tons-CO2e less than in fiscal 2017.
+However, we fell short with regard to another target for our GHG emission intensity index, decreasing by 3.5 percentage points compared with fiscal 2017.
+While total emissions have been reduced, a drop in production volume (converted production volume) made an impact on the results.

 Power Generation by Biomass Fuel

 At Kurashiki Plant of Kuraray in Japan, biomass fuel* (wood chippings from construction debris and other sources) has been used as a substitute fuel of coal and the consumption of biomass fuel has steadily been increasing.
-In fiscal 2017, about 43,000 tons of biomass fuel were consumed, contributing to a reduction of about 65,000 tons-CO2e in its emissions.
-The Kuraray Group will continue its activities to increase the ratio of biomass fuel consumption accounted for by the fuel in the boiler.
+In fiscal 2018, about 47,000 tons of biomass fuel was consumed, contributing to a reduction of about 71,000 tons-CO2e in its emissions.
+The Kuraray Group will continue its activities to increase the ratio of biomass fuel consumption.

-* Biomass absorbs CO2 in the atmosphere as it grows, and can be considered to emit no CO2 when the CO2 that is generated when biomass is burnt is subtracted from the CO2 that is absorbed during its growth.
+* Biomass takes CO2 in from the atmosphere as it grows, and can be considered to emit no CO2 when the CO2 that is generated when burning lumber using biomass as a raw material is subtracted from the CO2 that is taken during its growth.